 The Sun and Moon are conjunct at the start of a new cycle.
 A New Moon indicates we could be initiating, putting in place changes – commencing something new or refreshing, spicing up a habitual routine.
 It’s a time seeds are sown – new ideas, goals or approaches in life.

-The New Moon quincunx Uranus means that a backgound buzz of restless energy or even irritation may be discernible, within ourselves or flavouring the collective vibe by floating around and enveloping the atmosphere.
+The New Moon quincunx Uranus means that a background buzz of restless energy or even irritation may be discernible, within ourselves or flavouring the collective vibe by floating around and enveloping the atmosphere.
 The need to alter or adjust something may appear suddenly, leading us to potentially take action (Mars), make a move in an unanticipated direction.
 Mars in Scorpio also brings up the possibility that feelings may be intense and action is likely to be focused and determined.

 At the New Moon there is also a minor grand trine between Mercury in Scorpio (in direct motion, but still in the post shadow zone) Saturn in Capricorn and Neptune in Pisces.
 Communications and thoughts (Mercury) may make clear (Saturn) previous intuitive insight (Neptune) or inspired ideas and dreams (Neptune) may connect to practical ways forward and start to become reality (Saturn).

 Neptune stations direct on November 27th – meaning that energy around an idea or dream is now starting to flow forwards and the trine between Mercury and Neptune is exact on November 28th.
-This is the third exact trine between Mercury and Neptune due to Mercury’s retrograde through Scorpio – the others occured on October 15th and November 13th.
-Mercury will also exactly sextile Saturn on November 30th, another repeating aspect that previously occured on October 14th and November 13th.
+This is the third exact trine between Mercury and Neptune due to Mercury’s retrograde through Scorpio – the others occurred on October 15th and November 13th.
+Mercury will also exactly sextile Saturn on November 30th, another repeating aspect that previously occurred on October 14th and November 13th.

 Fixed stars ~ Acrab and Dschubba